- 18 Mar 2020

-Compared to the same quarter last year, Scotland's GDP has grown by 1.3%, the same as equivalent UK growth over the same period.
+- Compared to the same quarter last year, Scotland's GDP has grown by 0.7%, compared to equivalent UK growth over the same period of 1.1%.

-The largest single contribution to growth this quarter came from the Business Services and Finance sector.
+- The largest single contribution to change this quarter came from the Services sector, particularly Business Services and Finance.

 If you have any enquiries relating to Economy Statistics then please contact us at: